-Zayre hires Bernard 'Ben' Cammarata, previously General Merchandise Manager of Marshalls, to develop and spearhead the launch of T.J.
+Zayre hires Ben Cammarata, previously General Merchandise Manager of Marshalls, to develop and spearhead the launch of T.J.
 Maxx, a new off-price chain selling family apparel and home fashions.

-Zayre introduces a new warehouse retail concept to the Northeast called BJ's Wholesale Club.
-The self-service, cash-and-carry, membership warehouse sells general merchandise and food at wholesale prices.
+Zayre introduces a new self-service, cash-and-carry warehouse retail concept to the Northeast called BJ's Wholesale Club.

 Zayre sells a minority interest in T.J.
 Maxx, Hit or Miss and Chadwick's of Boston to the public.

-In a major restructuring, the Zayre stores chain is sold to Ames Department Stores, BJ's Wholesale Club, together with HomeClub (acquired by Zayre Corp. in 1985), is spun off to shareholders under the name Waban, Inc., and the Company repurchases the outstanding minority interest in T.J.
+In a major restructuring, the Zayre chain is sold to Ames Department Stores.
+BJ's Wholesale Club and HomeClub are spun off to shareholders, and the Company repurchases the outstanding minority interest in T.J.
 Maxx, Hit or Miss and Chadwick's of Boston and changes its name to The TJX Companies, Inc.

 TJX acquires Winners Apparel of Canada, a Toronto-based chain of five off-price family apparel stores.
-TJX grows this chain into Canada's largest off-price retailer of family apparel and home fashions, featuring off-price designer and brand names at great values.
-T.J.
-Maxx advertising introduces the tagline, "Never the Same Place Twice."
+TJX grows this chain into Canada's largest off-price retailer of family apparel and home fashions.

 TJX launches T.K.
 Maxx, introducing the off-price concept to the U.K. and then to Ireland.
 Over time, T.K.
-Maxx becomes Europe's largest off-price retailer.
-The concept, similar to T.J.
-Maxx, offers great values on family apparel, including women's footwear, jewelry, lingerie and accessories, and home fashions.
+Maxx becomes Europe's only brick-and-mortar, off-price retailer of significant size.

-TJX acquires Marshalls, the U.S.'s second largest off-price retailer.
-At this time, Marshalls has 496 stores and offers brand name family apparel, including accessories and lingerie, in addition to a broad selection of footwear and menswear, and home fashions.
+TJX acquires Marshalls, the second largest off-price retailer in the U.S. At this time, Marshalls has 496 stores and offers brand name family apparel, in addition to a broad selection of footwear and menswear.
 T.J.
-Maxx and Marshalls combined then operate more than 1,000 stores nationwide.
+Maxx and Marshalls combined operate more than 1,000 stores nationwide.

 TJX sells Hit or Miss division to members of Hit or Miss management and outside investors.